RasaHQ/rasa/docs/nlu/entity-extraction.rst

 For example, you should not only have example like ``fly FROM x TO y``, but also include examples like ``fly TO y FROM x``.

-To fill slots from entities with a specific role/group, you need to either use forms or use a custom action.
+To fill slots from entities with a specific role/group, you need to either define a custom slot mappings using :ref:`forms` or use :ref:`custom-actions` to extract the corresponding entity directly from the tracker.

 Extracting Places, Dates, People, Organisations